raisulzaeem/raisulzaeem/README.md

 - I’m currently working as a Computer Vision Engineer at [Saueressig](https://www.saueressig.com/) in Vreden, Germany.

-- Image processing, computer vision, geography interest me.
+- I am primarily working on computer vision based solution in printing industry to
+  - detect errors on the printing cylinder surface and
+  - automate image processing tasks, similar to reproduction.

 I also have some experience with machine vision, CAD and mechanical engineering.

 #### Connect with me: